AdityaThakre/M1_MiniVotingSystem/1_Requirements/README.md

 - Name of Candidates

-## High Level Requirements
 - Admin should be able to maintain the records for all entries
-- User could be able to login
 - User could be able to choose the candidtae whom to vote
-- User could be able to caste the vote
-- User could be able to save records in a file

-## Low Level Requirements
 - Admin should be able to ban the candidates who are not eligible for votes.
 - Admin should be able to delete the vores of banned students.
-- User shall be able to save the data User shall be able to see the previous data
-- User shall be able to work on previous data

 ## Strengths
 - Reduce cost of voting